Landing on planet NixOS

 /nix/store/ are linked to common directories like

-using symlinks grants additional flexibility - changing the version of a package means pointing
+yet, using symlinks grants additional flexibility - changing the version of a

-configuration for a whole OS, let alone per-user packages.
-In the previous post,
+software and configuration for a whole OS, let alone per-user packages.
+In the

 When I began writing this post I didn’t expect it to end-up quite so long.
 Consequently, I’ve split this topic out into two posts.
 This one acts as a primer Nix’s design, whilst the next is a more practical case study of my xinit configuration.